Los Angeles, CA USA

 He continues, "I’m a songwriter, not an engineer, and whatever gets me there the quickest is what I’m going to use.
 That’s why I like this microphone - it’s a no-brainer!"

 When recording in his project studio, Stevens typically uses a combination of two microphones on his guitar cabinet - a dynamic mic and the VR1, positioned in the center of the loudspeaker cone.
-The VR1 is brighter in tone than other ribbons with which he has recorded, reports Stevens, and as a result more of the track recorded using the Voodoo tends to end up in the mix.
+The VR1 is brighter in tone than other ribbons with which he has recorded, reports Stevens, and as a result more of the track recorded using the VR1 tends to end up in the mix.

 "That other ribbon mic is really dark.
 Usually you record it in combination with a 57 and only end up using about 25 percent of the ribbon to 75 percent of the 57.
-But with the Voodoo, sometimes I end up really favoring it in the mix.
+But with the VR1, sometimes I end up really favoring it in the mix.
 It’s a bit more forgiving than that other mic."

 Stevens first came to the public’s attention with his guitar playing and songwriting on Billy Idol’s breakthrough hits of the early 1980s, which included “White Wedding,” “Hot in the City,” Rebel Yell” and “Eyes Without a Face.”
 He later played on “Dirty Diana,” on Michael Jackson’s “Bad” album, also appearing in the music video; recorded several solo albums; played and co-wrote songs on the debut solo album by Vince Neil of Mötley Crüe, “Exposed;” and recorded two albums with super-group Bozzio Levin Stevens, alongside drummer Terry Bozzio and bass player Tony Levin.